fieldtrip/dashboard/README.md

 - the summary of results is displayed in a dashboard-like fasion

 ## What is being tested
-MATLAB scripts in subdirectories ending with 'test' in the FieldTrip repository.
-All test scripts (or more precisely: test functions) should run through without errors, or should throw a MATLAB error.
+MATLAB scripts with the name test_xxx.m that are located in 'test' subdirectories in the FieldTrip repository.
+All test scripts should run through without errors, or should throw a MATLAB error.

 ## Requirements
 To run the tests, of course a MATLAB or Octave installation is needed.
 The